 LBCHFC supports 27 foster homes and two multi-family group homes, and develops both school-focused and after-school programs.

-Comprehensive services begin.
+Comprehensive, community-based services begin.
 Agency receives Council on Accreditation certification and adopts the name of ChildServ.

 38 different services are offered at 17 sites in Cook, DuPage and Lake counties.

 ChildServ proudly launches the Military and Veterans Family Program to provide counseling, educational and housing support for children, former and current military personnel and their spouses, helping to ease their transition into civilian life.

 Our home-based early childhood learning program expands into Kane County, helping kids ages 0-3 become ready for school and parents to become their child’s first teacher.

 ChildServ’s kindergarten-readiness program for 3-5-year-olds, HIPPY, is offered to children and families in Chicago’s south suburbs.

 Through a partnership with the Sheilah A. Doyle Foundation, counseling services are made available to youth whose family members have been victims of homicide.

 ChildServ’s Doula program in Lake County begins, providing support to prenatal women and new moms to make sure they have the best possible start to their lives together.
 The program expands in early 2020 into the city of Chicago.

 ChildServ starts offering mental health services to families in Lake County, so that they have the resources to heal from trauma and improve their social, emotional and family function.